thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 The only place where'd I say the music isn't as somber is in the houses of the NPCs, since I wanted the player to feel like the homes were safe and welcoming places for them to go.
-This is because it is in these homes that many important characters are with whom the character should create a strong repore, so we want to encourage the character to go to the welcoming houses through the welcoming music since it is there that the player can actually progress in the game.
+This is because it is in these homes that some important characters are with whom the character should create a strong repore, so we want to encourage the character to go to the welcoming houses since it is there that the player must go to progress in the game.

+The "Beat the Game" music played in the EndScreen scene is also not somber and is instead very happy, since the player has beaten the game! (or at least what we have so far).

 ### Editing Music
 I edited the outdoor music audio track so that the looping was a